krobelus/rate-experiments/thesis.md

 A SAT solver operates on a formula that acts as knowledge base.
 It contains constraints that are called clauses.
-Starting from the input formula, clauses are added and deleted by the solver.
+Starting from the input formula, clauses are added and deleted during solving.
 In SAT competitions, solvers are required to give proofs of unsatisfiability in the DRAT proof format
 \cite{DBLP:journals/stvr/HeuleHW14}.
 A DRAT proof is the trace of a solver run, containing information on which clauses are added and deleted.